-Analysis | George W. Bush, and the worst predictions about the Afghanistan war
+Analysis | George W. Bush and the worst predictions about the Afghanistan war

 There are some caveats here, including that Biden specified things needed to be “done well” to avoid such an outcome.
 But it became quite evident over the years that the new government needed U.S. protection if it were to survive, and it collapsed as soon as that protection was heading for the exits.

 There are many lessons from the Afghanistan war, and we’re still learning them to this day, thanks to the work of Whitlock and others.
-But an undersold one was just much our elected leaders dismissed the possibility of the outcome we’ve now encountered, despite 20 years of effort and many lives lost.
+But an undersold one was just how much our elected leaders dismissed the possibility of the outcome we’ve now encountered, despite 20 years of effort and many lives lost.
 The Iraq War’s “mission accomplished” and “greeted as liberators” get all the attention, but there’s plenty of grist for that mill on Afghanistan, too.